BorgwardtLab/DeepEST/README.md

 - Standard random splits
 - **Foldseek-based structure-aware splits** (recommended for realistic evaluation)

-> **Note:** Big data files such as structures, BED files, etc, used to train DeepEST, are available on Zenodo.
+**Note:** Big data files, containing structures and sequences, used to train DeepEST, are available on Zenodo (https://zenodo.org/records/18695434).

 ---